Gyani-rocks/Dog-Vision-/README.md

 # Dog-Vision-
-Deep learning project on unstructured data using TensorFlow.
+This is an end-to-end Deep Learning project that uses unstructured data to build a multi-class image classifier using TensorFlow 2.15 and TensorFlow Hub.